xavipolo/home-automation/PZEM-004T-V3/README.md

 - PZEM-004T-100A: measuring range 100 A

+#Installation requierements

+- Python (tested with Python 3.7.4 64 bits windows 10)
+- Install minimalmodbus library (tested with 1.0.2)

+    pip3 -U install minimalmodbus

 # Usage

 This python class allow to control the device.
-It was tested with Python 3.7.4 64 bits (windows 10)

 Find the COM port where your PZEM-004T v3 device is connected